 Invest in your career or show your support for library services to teens and join YALSA!
 YALSA is a division of the American Library Association, and YALSA's goal is to make all libraries awesome for teens!
 Here's a quick snapshot of how we do that.

 Join today!
+Who can join?
+Anyone!
 We have over 5,100 members across all 50 states and abroad.
-Together we are stronger and can advance the profession of young adult librarianship.
+Together we are stronger and can increase our ability to help teens through libraries.
 Check out our YALSA Member Google Map to find a member near you and watch this 90 second video to see what members have to say about YALSA!

 YALSA members enjoy all benefits that ALA members receive (see a complete list of ALA benefits) as well as additional benefits just for them, including exclusive benefits that helps members

 - build skills and knowledge to give you a competitive edge over colleagues via free access to live monthly webinars, as well as $760 worth of archived webinars via YELL (YALSA E-Learning Library), discounts on products and books, discounted registration for online courses, conferences, and more

 - add more value to your library and become indispensable at work via eligibility for more than $195,000 in YALSA's grants, scholarships, stipends, and contests for members each year

-- stay up to date on the latest trends and resources via free subscriptions to publications like YALSA's award-winning quarterly journal, YALS, and YALSA E-News, the weekly e-newsletter
+- stay up to date on the latest trends and resources via free subscriptions to publications like YALSA's award-winning quarterly journal, YALS (print and digital version), and YALSA E-News, the weekly e-newsletter

 - meet new professional contacts that can lead to career opportunities via members you meet and interact with on virtual and face-to-face committees, Interest Groups and more